-1 It is hardly necessary to state that the lady referred to was not Algive or a Macdougeall, but Amic MacRuari, the sister of Reginald MacRuari, on whose death (vitie andse, p.
+1 It is hardly necessary to state that the lady referred to was not Algive or a Macdougall, but Amie MacRuari, the sister of Reginald MacRuari, on whose death (vide ante, p.
 18, note 1) she succeeded to the great lordship of Garmoran.
 That she was no concubine, but the lawful wife of John de Insulis, is proved conclusively by the Dispensation, dated 13th June 1337, printed post, p.
-73. Divorce in the sense of dissolution of a valid marriage was of course impossible by ecclesiastical law.
-But, in Scotland at least, it was seldom impossible to satisfy the authorities that there had been some latent impediment, not dispensed from, which rendered the marriage ab initio null without reflecting on the character of the lady or affecting the legitimacy of the issue.
+73. Divorce in the sense of dissolution of a valid marriage was of course impossible to satisfy the authorities that there had been some latent impediment, not dispensed from, which rendered the marriage ab initio null without reflecting on the character of the lady or affecting the legitimacy of the issue.
 The Dispensation for the marriage with Margaret Stewart is dated 14th June 1350.
 It is printed by Father Theiner, Vet.
 Mon., p.
 294.